8 releases

 Defaults can be saved to a file .stitchyrc in your home directory.
 Whenever you run stitchy, these defaults are applied, unless you override them in the current command.

-• Save default options using the flag --setdefaults and the options you want to save - though do not pass a number of images - and a stitch operation will not take place but rather the defaults file will be written using the other arguments supplied
+• Save default options using the flag --setdefaults and the options you want to save (if a number of images is provided it will not be saved in settings, ut the stitch will continue)

 • Clear the defaults by running stitchy --cleardefaults